emarossi/wave_packet_calc/README.md

 <br><br>
 $$\ket{\Psi(t)} = a_g(t)\ket{\psi_g} + \sum_c a_c(t)e^{-i(\omega_c-i\frac{\Gamma_v}{2})t}\ket{\psi_c} + \sum_v a_v(t)e^{-i(\omega_v-i\frac{\Gamma_v}{2})t}\ket{\psi_v}$$.
 <br><br>
 Here, $\ket{\psi_g}$, $\ket{\psi_c}$ and $\ket{\psi_v}$ represent the ground, core-excited and valence-excited states, respectively.
 The $\Gamma$ terms in the exponents correspond to the states' decay rates, which are inversely proportional to their lifetime.
 The expressions for the 'a(t)' coefficients (i.e. the probability amplitudes) are derived within time-dependent perturbation theory.
 The core transition amplitudes are approximated at the first perturbative order, while the valence transition amplitudes at the second perturbative order.
 The wave packet expansion is used to obtain the density matrix of the system.
+The density matrix is the final output of the code.

 ## Numerical implementation